Cougars look to build on recent success

 “We need to gain some experience along the line,” Wagner acknowledged.

-Linebackers will include senior Braeden Peercy and a rotation of juniors Joe Clayton, Preston Morris and Cody Wilson on the outside, with Munster and sophomore Will Taylor on the inside.
+The linebackers core will include senior Braeden Peercy and a rotation of juniors Joe Clayton, Preston Morris and Cody Wilson on the outside, and Munster and sophomore Will Taylor on the inside.

 SPECIAL TEAMS